Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 Indeed these aliases are here to bring clarity and meanings in the library, and also to help users (i.e. developers) to know what kind of objects they handle with the same vocabulary as the one used in *Figma*, and in general, in the whole design system.
 They can be seen as a light level of abstraction with meanings, without having to define real types with `struct` or `class`.
 Type aliases here point to raw tokens aliases, thus by transition they point to real types.

 The *Values* folder contains all the semantic tokens declarations through protocols.
-These protocols will be then implemented by the wrappers in higher level (i.e. theme level in *OUDS* product or theme products).
+These protocols will be then implemented by the providers in higher level (i.e. theme level in *OUDS* product or theme products).

-The *Wrappers* folder contains the _Swift class_ used for wrappers.
-We do not want to store all the semantic and component tokens in the theme, and the use of wrappers will ilprove the developer experience.
+The *Providers* folder contains the _Swift class_ used for providers.
+We do not want to store all the semantic and component tokens in the theme, and the use of providers will ilprove the developer experience.
 It will wrap all tokens by "family" and should expose them through the suitable protocols.
 Type aliases are also defined to merge protocols for the same tokens groups.
 Thus the `OUDSTheme` will contain wrapers expsoed and use through a subset of protocols.

 ```swift